brooklynresearch/RT/README.md

 On first run, there will be no database items so the Home screen will be mostly empty.

-Pressing the 'Remember This' button on the bottom takes you to the Update screen where you can enter a title and add a photo or video (only one media item can be added for now.)
+Pressing the 'RT' button on the bottom takes you to the Update screen where you can enter a title and add a photo or video (only one media item can be added for now.)